 - Canned dog food

-If you’re adding kibble to the Kong toy, be sure to remove that kibble from your dog’s daily food allotment.
-If you are adding dog treats or other items, it can be a bit trickier.
-The best option is to calculate the number of calories that you are giving as treats and decrease your dog’s food correspondingly (based on the caloric density of your dog’s food).
-If those calculations aren’t realistic for you, try to give a set, limited quantity of treats daily while also scaling your dog’s meals back a bit (by approximately 10%).
-Monitor your dog’s weight closely in the following weeks, to be sure that this decrease accurately compensates for the treats.
-With a bit of trial and error, you should be able to find a balance that allows your dog to maintain a healthy weight.
+If you’re adding dry dog food (kibble) to your dog’s Kong toy, be sure to remove that kibble from your dog’s daily food allotment.
+If you are adding other treats, calculate how many calories you’re giving in the form of treats and decrease your dog’s food correspondingly.
+With a bit of trial and error, you should be able to find a balance that allows your dog to maintain a healthy weight while still enjoying his Kong toy.

 Keep in mind that at least 90% of your dog’s calories should come from a well-balanced dog food.
-This will ensure that your dog avoids dietary deficiencies that can accompany a treat-heavy diet.
+If your dog receives too many calories from treats, he will be less likely to eat his dog food.
+This can result in vitamin and mineral deficiencies.

 Be flexible and experiment

 Now that you know how to use Kong toys, it’s time to try one out with your canine companion!
-Using an appropriate Kong toy for your dog, try out different treats and Kong fillings to see what is the most enticing for your dog.
+Pick a Kong toy that is the appropriate size and consistency for your dog, as well as a couple of different fillings.
+Experiment and see which fillings are the most appealing to your dog.
 Does your dog prefer hard, crunchy treats that he can remove by bouncing and tossing the Kong toy, or sticky treats that he can lick from the toy?
-If you try a variety of options, your dog should let you know their preference!
+If you try a variety of options, your dog should let you know his preference!

 Get the best advice, tips and top tech for your beloved Pets